7th Legions' Infantry Regiment

-The regiment was formed on May 1, 1918, in the centers of Polska Siła Zbrojna at Ostrów Mazowiecka and Zegrze.
+The regiment was formed on May 1, 1918, in the centers of Polish Armed Forces (1917–1918) at Ostrów Mazowiecka and Zegrze.
 The new unit, which at that time was called 1st Infantry Regiment consisted of three infantry battalions and a company of machine guns.
 In November 1918, its soldiers disarmed German garrisons of Warsaw, Ostrów Mazowiecka and Malkinia.
 In early February 1919, the regiment was renamed the 7th Legions Infantry Regiment, to fight in the Polish–Soviet War.

 In the Second Polish Republic, the 7th Legions Infantry Regiment was stationed in the garrison of Chełm, as part of the 3rd Legions Infantry Division.
 On September 24, 1933, during a special ceremony attended by President Ignacy Mościcki and General Felicjan Sławoj Składkowski, a monument dedicated to the soldiers of the regiment killed in the wars of 1918–1920 was unveiled in Chełm.